kefniark/Coopa/README.md

 Originally just for personal use, a bit tired to copy/paste code between project in a `helpers.js` or to have crazy dependencies for any basic feature.

+Export with Rollup in:
+* ESM: the default modern version (compatible with tree shaking)
+* CommonJS: fallback for old node / tools

 ___

 ## API

 ### Typed Events